subashini7/prasanna_web/content/biography.md

 Prasanna is an engineer, founder and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

-Previously, Prasanna served as the CEO of Dishcare, Head of Engineering at Osmo, Head of Data Monitoring at Orbital Insight, CEO of Exnodes, VP Engineering at Arecont and has held senior roles at Ricoh, KLA and D. E. Shaw.
+Previously, Prasanna served as the CEO of Dishcare, Head of Engineering at Osmo, Head of Data Monitoring at Orbital, CEO of Exnodes, VP Engineering at Arecont and has held senior roles at Ricoh, KLA and D. E. Shaw.

 Prasanna was a Postdoc at Caltech and holds a PhD from the University of Colorado Boulder and a BE from GCT Coimbatore.
 He studied Business at Stanford University and served as an Editor of Optica and as a member of the U.S. National Science Foundation.
 Prasanna's 31 patents and 45 publications have earned 2300 citations.